 It’s no secret that the Philippines is a tropical paradise.
 Millions of travelers visit the archipelago every year in search of spectacular beaches where the crystal-clear waters take center stage.
 If your Philippines travel itinerary calls for a once-in-a-lifetime treat—staying in one of those epic villas or cabins where you feel like you’re floating right over the water—don’t worry, you can absolutely make it happen.
 In this article, we’re going to show you the best overwater villas and bungalows in the Philippines.

-Beyond the impressive resorts, luxury hotels, and backpacker hostels, across these 7,000+ islands you have the option to stay in overwater hotels in the Philippines that rival the famous spots in the Maldives or French Polynesia.
-Typically built with wood and featuring the country’s traditional thatched or nipa roofs, you usually won’t be lacking any modern comforts inside—in many cases, you’ll even have your own pool or jacuzzi with sweeping ocean views.
+Beyond the impressive resorts, luxury hotels, and backpacker hostels, the Philippines’ 7,000+ islands are also home to stunning overwater stays that rival the famous spots in the Maldives or French Polynesia.
+They’re typically built from wood and topped with the country’s traditional thatched or nipa roofs, but that doesn’t mean you’ll have to give up any modern comforts—in many cases, you’ll even get your own pool or jacuzzi with sweeping ocean views.

-Important details about hotels with water villas in the Philippines
+Important things to know about overwater villas in the Philippines

 One crucial factor when choosing this type of accommodation is location.
 While location matters wherever you stay, since you’re splurging a bit more than usual here, you’ll want it to be somewhere special, right?
-As you’ll see below, many of these overwater cabins in the Philippines are located around El Nido.
-In our opinion, this is the prime spot, as the landscapes you’ll see right from your cabin are spectacular.
-When you wake up, you’ll be greeted by towering black limestone cliffs merging with the turquoise water.
+As you’ll see below, many of these overwater villas in the Philippines are located in or around El Nido.
+In our opinion, this is the best area for this kind of stay, as the landscapes you’ll see right from your cabin are spectacular.
+When you wake up, you’ll be greeted by towering dark limestone cliffs rising straight out of turquoise water.

 Speaking of El Nido specifically, these overwater hotels are located on private islands, so you might be wondering how to get there.
-Don’t sweat the logistics, as almost all of them (if not all) include boat transfers from El Nido Airport, located at Lio Beach.
+Don’t sweat the logistics—almost all of them, if not all, include boat transfers from El Nido Airport at Lio Beach.

-Likewise, since you’re in secluded spots and it isn’t feasible to pop out of the hotel every time you need to eat, many offer packages with full board or, at the very least, breakfast.
+Also, since these resorts are in secluded locations and it’s not exactly practical to leave every time you want to eat, many offer full-board packages or, at the very least, breakfast.
 Of course, they also have restaurants for à la carte dining.
-Adding to these conveniences are exclusive spas, the option to grab a kayak or paddleboard, and other activities.
-In the case of El Nido, almost all resorts include 1 or 2 island hopping tours in the room price, depending on the length of your stay.
+On top of that, many have exclusive spas, plus kayaks, paddleboards, and other activities.
+In El Nido, almost all resorts include 1 or 2 island-hopping tours in the room rate, depending on the length of your stay.

 If you are planning a honeymoon in the Philippines, don’t hesitate to mention it when booking, as they always have a little perk for newlyweds.
-If you want to hold a special ceremony or a full-blown wedding in the Philippines (which you can later legalize back home), you can also have it organized for you.
+If you’d like to have a special ceremony or even a full wedding in the Philippines—which you can later legalize back home—that can also be arranged for you.
 Imagine saying “I do” in such a heavenly setting.

 Without further ado, let’s introduce you to the best overwater villas in the Philippines.